 In the Amazon, rivers swell with the downpours, meaning much of the otherwise inaccessible jungle is navigable by boat.

 Drawbacks to Visiting Peru in January

 In January, crowds are at the highest along the coast.
 You’ll want to book your accommodations in advance, especially if you are visiting around the holidays.

 No matter which way you cut it, you’ll probably experience a lot of rain if you visit Cusco or Huaraz in January, as this is the rainiest month of the year.
 Additionally, holiday tourism at the beginning of the year draws crowds despite the rain.

 In the Amazon, the increase in rainfall also brings an increase in mosquitos.
 Not only are mosquitos pesky, but they can carry dangerous diseases.
 Be sure to bring proper clothing and bug-repellent.

 Things to Do in January

 Spend some time in Lima, which receives much less rainfall than Cusco.
 This historic city is brimming with museums, parks, restaurants, and people.
 With nearly 10 million inhabitants, this capital city has a lot to offer.

 Hit the coast to swim in the warm waters and relax on the beach.
 Kiteboarding, paddleboarding, and surfing are all popular activities in coastal towns such as Mancora and Punta Sal.

-Celebrate with one of many urban festivals that take place in January.
+Celebrate one of many urban festivals that take place in January.
 New Year’s Day festivals ring out across the country.
-In Trujillo, a marinera dance festival continues all month-long.
+In Trujillo, a marinera dance festival continues all month long.